Trello vs Basecamp (2026): Kanban Boards vs All-in-One Project Management

 Features Overview

 Basecamp's philosophy is "calm work."
-Everything your team needs lives in one place: to-do lists, message boards (replacing email threads), Campfire chat (replacing Slack), file storage, schedules, and automatic check-ins.
-The automatic check-in feature was our favorite discovery — every Monday at 9 AM, Basecamp asks "What did you work on this week?" and compiles responses without a meeting.
+Everything your team needs lives in one place: to-do lists, message boards, Campfire chat, file storage, schedules, and automatic check-ins.
+The check-in feature was our favorite — every Monday at 9 AM, Basecamp asks "What did you work on?" and compiles responses without a meeting.
 For our distributed team across 3 time zones, this eliminated 2 weekly status meetings.

 Pricing (April 2026)